 Charlies Wheel Slicing Edge Standard Kit, 8 X.75 Kit, 1/2 Hole.

-Charlie's Wheel Slicing Edge Sharpening System.
+Charlie's Wheel Slicing Edge Sharpening System will put a razor edge on your knives in seconds.
 Contains sharpening wheel and polishing wheel made to fit any 1/2 inch shaft bench grinder.
 Use these wheels to put a professional quality, razor sharp, burr-free edge on your cutlery.
 Each 8 in. x 3/4 in. wheel will sharpen 300-400 knives before requiring reconditioning.
 Includes one CW-2 reconditioning kit.
 Easy to use.
 Grinder not included.

 Slicing Edge Sharpeners - CW1 Specifications:

 - 1 gritted sharpening wheel (220 grit silicon carbide).
 5/8 inch hole in center.

 - 1 slotted polishing wheel.
 5/8 inch hole in center.